Florida Southern College Alma Mater

 The first Alma Mater associated with Southern College at the new Lakeland campus appeared in the 1924 Interlaken, annual of Southern College (later known as the Interlachen).
-This Alma Mater includes references to the Pinellas County locations of the College (Sutherland and Clearwater), and to Lakeland.
+This Alma Mater includes references to the Pinellas County location of the College (Clearwater), and to Lakeland.

 Clearwater to Lakeland: A New Beginning